fbpx ...

 On final closing, the purchase and sale transaction governed by your agreement of purchase and sale will be completed in accordance with the statement of adjustments prepared by the Builder, in order to account for outstanding occupancy fees, realty taxes, common expenses, etc. At this time, your lawyer will receive a deed/transfer of title to your home (for ultimate registration), in exchange for your payment of the outstanding balance of the purchase price.

-Usually the Parkings and Lockers are limited in number.
+Usually, the Parking and Locker are limited in number.
 Most builder will allow you to buy additional parking or locker if there is enough inventory.
 You will be put on a waiting list and contacted by builder once a parking or locker is available.

-For Pre-consturction properites, you always are invited by the builder to select the colors and Finishes (Tiles, Kitchen Cabinets & counters, carpets, etc).
+For Pre-construction properties, you always are invited by the builder to select the colors and Finishes (Tiles, Kitchen Cabinets & counters, carpets, etc.).
 This will happen shortly after the builder has started the construction.

 Pets are generally allowed in the Condominiums but it’s strongly advised to refer to the rules and regulations of your condominium before you buy it.